DAGWorks-Inc/burr/docs/concepts/actions.rst

 Function-based actions
 ----------------------

-You can also define actions by decorating a function with the `@action` decorator:
+You can also define actions by decorating a function with the :py:func:`@action <burr.core.action.action>` decorator:

 .. code-block:: python